rabindrakharel/pmo/docs/caching/RXDB_SYNC_ARCHITECTURE.md

   type: 'UNSUBSCRIBE';
   payload: {
     entityCode: string;
-    entityIds?: string[];    // If omitted, unsubscribe from all of this type };
+    entityIds?: string[];    // If omitted, unsubscribe all of this type };
 }